ToddJMullen/CsExpressJsWithTdd/README.md

-This is me following along with and embellishing CodeSchool's "Buildi an Express,js app with TDD" screencast.
+This is me following along with and embellishing CodeSchool's "Build an Express.js app with TDD" screencast.